Code reference information

 Click in the popup to change the font size, display the quick documentation toolbar, or go to the source code.

-In the Settings/Preferences dialog Ctrl+Alt+S, go to and clear the Show quick documentation on mouse move checkbox.
+In the Settings/Preferences dialog Ctrl+Alt+S, go to and clear the Show quick documentation on hover checkbox.

 You can also click in the popup and disable the Show on Mouse Move option.